 executorService.execute(someRunnableObject);

 I created a sample method that uses an ExecutorService to similute working on text files.
 It will move files from the source path to an archive path unless there is a "lock" file found.
 The "lock" file is an empty file that is named identically to one of the files that is being "worked" on.
 The lock file is used to ensure that the same file isn't attempted to be worked on by multiple threads.
 I made this sample because I figured this might be a nice way to handle indexing data in csv files to a Solr server.
-Here is the method that does the work (which would be very poorly named if it weren't sample code):

 public static void DoWorkOnFiles(String sourcePath, String archivePath, int numThreads) throws IOException {